-All of the calculations performed in Ground Loop Design fundamentally are based on loads provided by the designer.
-This chapter describes the unique Ground Loop Design loads system, and how to enter the loads in both the Zone Manager and the Average Block loads modules.
+All of the calculations performed in GLD fundamentally are based on loads provided by the designer.
+This chapter describes the unique GLD loads system, and how to enter the loads in both the Zone Manager and the Average Block loads modules.
 Additionally, it explains the pump matching capabilities and operation both in automatic and in manual modes.
 At the end of the chapter there is an explanation of how to import external loads files as well as a brief review of the program's loads input methodology.

-The Ground Loop Design Loads Model
+The GLD Loads Model

-The intrinsic flexible nature of the Ground Loop Design Geothermal Design Studio appears again in the loads models the software employs: the user is not limited to a single style of loads input.
+The intrinsic flexible nature of the GLD Geothermal Design Studio appears again in the loads models the software employs: the user is not limited to a single style of loads input.
 Similar to the design modules, a designer can choose between different types of loads input schemes based on the level of complexity he or she desires and the time he or she wishes to invest.
-These loads modules are then 'linked' to one or more design modules using the Ground Loop Design Studio link system.
-Currently, two loads modules are available, the Zone Manager Loads module and the Average Block Loads module with a particular pump.
-This mode is more valuable when users require thorough designs.
+These loads modules are then 'linked' to one or more design modules using the GLD Studio link system.
+Currently, two loads modules are available, the Zone Manager Loads module and the Average Block Loads module

 The Zone Manager Loads module is provided for designers who desire a full analysis capability.
-Loads are input as separate zones, and each zone is matched
+Loads are input as separate zones, and each zone is matched with a particular pump.
+This mode is more valuable when users require thorough designs.